 10 Shipwrecks You Can Visit

-UNESCO says that there are no fewer than 3 million shipwrecks lost beneath the waves, their locations just waiting to be discovered.
+UNESCO says that there are no fewer than 3 million shipwrecks lost beneath the waves, with many of their locations just waiting to be discovered.
 But for tourism purposes, the most interesting shipwrecks are those we already know about—and can visit.
 These 10 shipwrecks have intriguing stories, and they’re all places where you can step foot, although in some cases a boat (and possibly scuba gear) may be necessary.
 Remember: Look, don’t touch, since removing artifacts can spoil the chance for valuable archeological research (and is often illegal).

 The 200-foot schooner Bessie White wrecked off the shore of this barrier island while laden with coal in 1919 or 1922 (historians aren't sure of the exact date).
 The crew escaped, but the 3-year-old ship ran aground.
-In October 2012, Superstorm Sandy revealed the battered remnants of the ship's hull, which had been carried to a spot near Skunk Hollow in the Otis Pike Fire Island High Dune Wilderness.
+In October 2012, Superstorm Sandy revealed the battered remnants of what's believed to be the ship's hull, which had been carried to a spot near Skunk Hollow in the Otis Pike Fire Island High Dune Wilderness.
 The National Park Service sometimes leads hikes to the wreckage, whose location over time provides scientists with clues to how the landscape of Fire Island has changed.

 A cruise ship built in 1974 that once carried passengers to polar regions, MS World Discoverer ran aground in the Solomon Islands in 2000.
 No lives were lost—all the passengers escaped via ferry after an uncharted rock pierced the ship's hull.
 Today the wreckage is still a tourist attraction in Roderick Bay in the Nggela Islands, listing heavily against the shore.